Our program is for you if :

 - Request official transcripts for all undergraduate/graduate degrees and have these sent directly to StFX

-- Request two confidential letters of reference are required (forms included in the application above).
+- Request two confidential letters of reference (forms included in the application above).

 - Prepare and include with the application a comprehensive curriculum vitae clearly indicating your experience in the practice of adult education;